thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

       "description": "Returns the number of yum packages installed" }

-As soon as the module is installed in the Puppet Master's you can run it, just like any other task and get back the information you requested.
+As soon as the module is installed on the Puppet master, you can run it just like any other task and get back the information you requested.
 Note that the name of the task is `{module name}::{script name}`